SaifAqel/Boiler_Model/Thesis/chapters/07_performance.md

 | Total convective heat transfer | $Q_\text{conv}$         |       |
 | Total radiative heat transfer  | $Q_\text{rad}$          |       |

-These boiler-level results provide the basis for the sensitivity analysis in Section 8 and for comparing alternative design or operating scenarios.
+These boiler level results provide the basis for the sensitivity analysis in Section 8 and for comparing alternative design or operating scenarios.

 \newpage